go upright and vital and speak the rude truth in all ways

 Thursday, January 22, 2026

-pedagogical experiments in the unfortunate age of so-called AI
+pedagogy in the unfortunate age of so-called AI

 Maybe it's impossible to truly "AI proof" a course, but that's not gonna stop a girl from trying.